 Over time, a layer of material such as dead grass and leaves can build up in the base of grass plants which reduces the flow of gases, such as oxygen and nitrogen.
-It also prevents water penetration which in turn prevents fertilisers or nutrition from reaching the roots.
-This has a detrimental effect on the grass plants and prevents good healthy growth and leads to ingress of issues such as moss.
+It also prevents water penetration which also means that fertilisers and important nutrition cannot reach the roots.
+This has a detrimental effect on the grass plants and prevents good healthy growth and leads to issues such as moss and weeds.

 This layer of thatch can become very compact over the years and often needs to be removed physically by scarifying.

 Scarifying lawns to remove this troublesome thatch is a simple exercise which involves using a grass scarifier to loosen and lift the unwanted material before raking to remove it.
 We will then physically remove from your property so that you do not have to worry about it.

 Our grass scarification service involves a detailed inspection of your lawn, so that we can prepare it and time the activities to get the best results, we will advise on the best timing for the work and whether the lawn would benefit from any treatments before the scarification such as reducing moss levels if there is any present.